gretagrassmann/SoftwareAndComputingEXAM/README.md

 #### Running your experiment
 All the files that have to be read (like the data files **train.txt** and **test.txt**) or written (like the average loss for the training and testing results) are saved in the folder where the codes are downloaded. <br />
 1. Select the desired parameters (specified [here](https://github.com/gretagrassmann/SoftwareAndComputingEXAM/blob/Customizable/README.md)) value in **configuration.txt**.
+If necessary, insert the new data files paths too.
 2. Run **graph_conv.py**, which defines the model that is going to be implemented.
-3. Run **train.py**, which downloads and unzip the data in **train.txt** and trains the selected model for the desired number of epochs.
+3. Run **train.py**, which downloads and unzip the data in **train.txt** (or simply reads the new data file) and trains the selected model for the desired number of epochs.
 For each number of epochs the average loss and the model's parameters are saved.
-3. Run **test.py**, which takes the models corresponding to the ones trained for a number of epochs selected in **configuration.txt** and tests them on the data downloaded and unzipped in **test.txt**.
+3. Run **test.py**, which takes the models corresponding to the ones trained for a number of epochs selected in **configuration.txt** and tests them on the data downloaded and unzipped in **test.txt** (or simply read from the new data file).
 The average loss and the area under the ROC curve for each one of them are saved.

 The classification precision of the constructed model can then be visualized with **avg_loss_plot.py** and  **avg_loss_plot_test.py**.